Overview

 1. Installation - Get moclojer running on your system

-2. Your First Mock Server - Create and test a simple API
+3. Your First Mock Server - Create and test a simple API with YAML

 Each tutorial builds on the previous one, so you'll have a solid understanding of moclojer by the end.